 Directors must be willing to devote sufficient time to carrying out their duties and responsibilities effectively, including making themselves available for consultation outside of regularly scheduled Board meetings, and should be committed to serve on the Board.
-Our nominees have a balanced mix of short and long tenure, ranging from three years to seven years, as of the 2022 Annual Meeting.
-Each of the nominees for director is now a member of the Board of Directors, which met four times during 2021, and each of the nominees attended all of the Board meetings and Committee meetings held during the periods served by such nominee in 2021.
+Our nominees have a balanced mix of short and long tenure, ranging from four years to eight years, as of the Annual Meeting.